👀 Solink Secure Summit ’25 early registration discount ends Nov 15.

 What is cloud storage?

 Cloud storage is an offshoot of cloud computing.
-It is the storing of data online instead of on local hard drives, including NAS devices.
+It is the storing of data online instead of on local hard drives, such as NAS devices.

 As an individual, you’ve probably used cloud storage to backup your smartphone or transfer large files.
 The following are some of the most popular personal and business cloud storage offerings: